Contextualist/acp/README.md

 Whenever both sides are up and running, they will attempt to establish a P2P connection.
 If you see messages such as `rendezvous timeout`, at least one side is behind a firewall or a strict NAT that prohibits P2P connection.

-For advanced configuration and self-hosting (it's free & takes only 5 minutes!), check out [the docs here](docs/advanced.md).
+For advanced configuration and self-hosting, check out [the docs here](docs/advanced.md).

 ## Similar projects